Frequently Asked Questions

 The International English Language Test System (IELTS) may be taken as an alternative to the TOEFL.
 Minimum score: 7.0.
 Tests must have been taken within the past two years.
-Refer to the Office of International Studies site for more information.
+Refer to the Office of Admissions site for more information.

 - My native language is not English, but most of my college courses were taught in English.
 Do I still need to take the TOEFL?

 If you completed your undergraduate degree in the United States, you may ask the MBA Program to determine if you are eligible to have the TOEFL waiver.

 - What is the minimum score for the TOEFL?